avnibilgin/dotfiles/README.md

 > „Simplicity is the ultimate sophistication.“ – Leonardo da Vinci

-### About the icon fonts and themes I used for the waybar panel:
+### About the icons / fonts I used for the waybar panel:

 #### Fonts:
 - Jetbrains (panel font), Futura (clock-widget)